 Butterflies are one of the most amazing creatures.
 They have four distinct life cycle stages--egg, larvae, pupae, and adult.
 They go from egg to caterpillar then make it to adult as a butterfly.
 In order to plant a successful butterfly garden, you have to plant food plants, also known as host plants, and you must plant nectar plants for the adults.

-Gardening for butterflies is easier than you think!
 Here's where the fun begins for you.
 First you need to learn what type of butterflies live in your area.
-You can do this by spending some time outdoors with a butterfly field guide or visiting this website.
-I would also suggest you learn caterpillar identification.
+You can do this by spending some time outdoors with a butterfly field guide or visiting Butterflies and Moths of North America I would also suggest you learn caterpillar identification.
 Mostly so you don't hurt them.

 Butterflies are relatively weak fliers.
 When choosing a spot for your butterfly garden, look for a spot that has the least wind.
 If your whole yard is windy, plant several butterfly bushes or possibly large, dense perennials on the windward side of your butterfly patch, so that the butterflies can feed in peace on the flowers.

 You will also need at least 5-6 hours of sun.
 Butterflies need warmth to fly.
 Speaking of warmth, they love to sun on rocks.
 Place a few flat rocks in your flower beds for them to rest on.
 Butterflies also need water just like we do.
 I suggest a small pan or tray of some type which you can add sand, dirt and water.
 This creates an area for them to puddle.
 Some butterflies are attracted to fermenting fruit, so I like to put over-ripe fruit in a small hanging bird bath.
 Red admirals and mourning cloaks may visit these (Be aware it could attract unwanted critters).